 “I sincerely hope that the Deputy Prime Minister and the CEO listen to our communities.

-“The Deputy Prime Minister and I are on a unity ticket that Inland Rail should be a positive contribution to our region, and so I consider it my obligation as the local representative to outline what we believe must be done in order to achieve that shared vision”.
+“The Deputy Prime Minister and I are on a unity ticket that Better Rail should be a positive contribution to our region, and so I consider it my obligation as the local representative to outline what we believe must be done in order to achieve that shared vision”.